MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-manage-forms.md

 The fields in the *Contact* section update only the corresponding contact attributes.
 The fields in the *Lead* section update only the corresponding lead attributes.
 If you want the field to update both lead and contact attributes, use a field from the *Lead & Contact* section.
 If the *Lead & Contact* section is empty, you have to [define attribute mapping](real-time-marketing-form-global-settings.md#lead-contact-mapping).

 Once the form using the *Lead & Contact* audience is submitted, two interactions are produced: one for a contact and one for a lead.
 Therefore, you can see the form submission on both the lead timeline and the contact timeline.

-When creating a new journey using the *Marketing form submitted* trigger, you're asked to select if the journey is executed for a lead or for a contact.
+When creating a new journey using the *Marketing form submitted* trigger, you can choose whether the journey is executed for a lead or for a contact.
+Your journey uses the interaction you choose for the trigger (contact or lead).
+The journey can only have a single audience: contact *or* lead.

 ## Form settings